 For many people, having had cancer helps them focus on their health in ways they may not have thought much about in the past.
 Are there things you could do that might make you healthier?
 Maybe you could try to eat better or get more exercise.
-Maybe you could cut down on the alcohol, or give up tobacco.
+Maybe you could cut down on alcohol, or give up tobacco.
 Even things like keeping your stress level under control may help.
-Now is a good time to think about making changes that can have positive effects for the rest of your life.
-You will feel better and you will also be healthier.
+Now is a good time to think about making changes that can have healthy effects for the rest of your life.

-Eating right is hard for many people, but it can be even harder to do during and after cancer treatment.
-If you are still in treatment and are having eating problems related to your treatment, please call us for a copy of Nutrition for the Person With Cancer During Treatment.
+Eating right is hard for many people, but it can be even harder during and after cancer treatment.
+If you are still in treatment and are having eating problems related to your treatment, you might want to read Nutrition for the Person With Cancer During Treatment.
 We also have Nutrition and Physical Activity During and After Cancer Treatment: Answers to Common Questions.

 Rest, fatigue, and exercise

 If you are very tired, though, you will need to balance activity with rest.
-It is OK to rest when you need to.
-To learn more about fatigue, please see our document, Fatigue in People With Cancer.
+It’s OK to rest when you need to.
+To learn more about fatigue, see Fatigue in People With Cancer.